Last Updated on September 10, 2025

 1. Regarding the DOT Date Code, some might assume that the number stated when the tire was approved.
 On the contrary, the DOT symbol indicates that the Department of Transportation supports the tire to be legally used on the road.
 The Date Code is when the tire was manufactured (not when it was approved).

 2. You might also have heard that you should only buy tires with a DOT code within the current year.
-As we mentioned earlier, this is often not the case with many tires simply because it takes time for the tire to reach the United States from the manufacturer.
+As we mentioned earlier, this is often not the case with many tires simply because it takes time for the tires to reach the United States from the manufacturer.

 As long as the tires have been stored properly, they will be in excellent condition, even if the DOT Date code is a few years old.